Black maternal mortality in the United States: Distrust of health institutions

 The historical context of institutionalized racism in the United States has had the effect of Black people having to deal with medical and scientific racism.
 This has made the Black community less likely to trust medical institutions and professionals due to previous exploitation and abuse.
 Institutionalized racism is defined as policies and practices that exist across an entire society or organization and result in and support a continued unfair advantage for some people and unfair or harmful treatment of others based on race.
 For many years, African Americans in medicine and healthcare have faced racial injustices.
 Understanding what factors contribute to the racial disparity in maternal health outcomes is critical because it can illuminate where and how to address such a complex issue and focus the scope of public health prevention programs.
 An article in the American Journal of Public Health describes that laws making enslavement an inheritable status increased the scrutiny of Black women and forced them into bearing children for the economic gain of their enslavers.
 In addition, many medical and surgical techniques were developed by exploiting the bodies of enslaved Black women.
 Another article written by the Association of American Medical Colleges describes how Black pain is typically written off and ignored due to medical myths.
-For example, "Black people's nerve endings are less sensitive than White people's" or "Black people's skin is thicker than White people's", leading to a lack of treatment and diagnosis for severe illnesses.
+For example, "Black people's nerve endings are less sensitive than White people's" or "Black people's skin is thicker than White people's", leading to a lack of treatment and diagnosis for severe illnesses are some false sentiments that are purported.

 Further exacerbating this mistrust in the ongoing lack of representation and culturally competent care within the healthcare system.
 Black patients frequently report feeling alienated or ignored when interacting with predominantly White medical staff who may lack the cultural context necessary to understand their concerns fully.
 Black women are often less likely to receive adequate explanations or follow-up care for symptoms, a trend liked to implicit biases within medical settings.
 For instance, Black women suffering from severe pregnancy-related complications such as preeclampsia are frequently dismissed or not taken seriously, resulting in higher rates of mortality.

 The Tuskegee Syphilis Study occurred from 1932 until 1972, where 600 economically disadvantaged African American men were unknowingly used by researchers to track the progression of syphilis.
 It resulted in subjects going blind, insane, or experiencing other severe health problems.
 This event served as evidence to the Black community that the medical community was untrustworthy.